 Funding requests can be made by individuals or groups within the UMSI Community (students, staff, and faculty).
 Funding can also be used towards collaborative efforts between UMSI and one or more other U-M group, department, or unit.

-If you have questions or concerns about your request, please contact the UMSI Diversity Committee at email@example.com.
+If you have questions or concerns about your request, please contact the UMSI DEI Committee at email@example.com.

-The UMSI Diversity Committee Funding may be used for:
+The UMSI DEI Committee Funding may be used for: